 Automatic Failover

-One or more nodes can be failed over automatically when they become unresponsive or experience continuous disk access problems.
-This is done as long as data safety is maintained;i.e. no data loss occurs as a result of failover.
+One or more nodes can be failed over automatically when they become unresponsive or experience a configured auto-failover triggering event.
+An auto-failover is performed only if all safety check conditions are met and the checks are done to maintain data safety; i.e. that no data loss occurs as a result of failover.

 Understanding Automatic Failover